Russia and Iran may fuel violent post-election protests in the US, intelligence officials warn

-WASHINGTON — (AP) — Russia and Iran may try to encourage violent protests in the U.S. after next month's election, senior intelligence officials warned Tuesday, citing two recent examples of foreign intelligence agencies seeking to sow discord ahead of the vote.
+WASHINGTON — (AP) — Russia and Iran may try to encourage violent protests in the U.S. after next month's election, senior intelligence officials warned Tuesday in a declassified memo, citing two recent examples of foreign intelligence agencies seeking to sow discord ahead of the vote.

-The officials, with the Office of the Director of National Intelligence, said both countries could support violent protests either by covertly organizing events themselves or by encouraging participation in those planned by domestic groups.
-The aim, the officials said, would be to increase division, cast doubt on election results and complicate the transfer of presidential power.
+The memo, released Tuesday by the Office of the Director of National Intelligence, said both countries could support violent protests either by covertly organizing events themselves or by encouraging participation in those planned by domestic groups.
+The aim, the officials wrote, would be to increase division, cast doubt on election results and complicate the transfer of presidential power.

 In January, Russian military intelligence tried to recruit an American to organize protests in the U.S., according to a declassified national intelligence memo released publicly Tuesday.
 The American was “probably unwitting” and did not know he was in contact with Russian agents, the memo said.